 Enlarged photographs, colorful costumes, props and video vividly bring to life dance performances that were inspired by each of the three cultures.
 Among these performances are Haitian Roadside, which featured native songs such as Chocounne sung by Dunham herself; Afrique, which Dunham dedicated to the country of Ghana; and Scott Joplin’s opera Treemonisha, which Dunham choreographed in the 1970s.

 The centerpiece of the exhibition is the recreation of the stage for Rites de Passage, an epic dance production, which chronicles the journey of life: Puberty, Fertility, Death and Women’s Mysteries.
 It is an extraordinary example of the work of theatrical designer and husband John Pratt.

 Other highlights of the exhibition include personal items belonging to Dunham: masks used in ceremonies and sacred rituals from around the globe; scrapbooks chronicling Dunham’s career, global travels and significant events in world of dance and her artwork collection.
 Dunham donated a substantial portion of her personal and professional items to the Missouri History Museum in 1991.
-Two other significant repositories of Dunham artifacts are the Dunham Dynamic Museum in East St. Louis, IL and Southern Illinois University Edwardsville.
+Two other significant repositories of Dunham artifacts are the Dunham Dynamic Museum in East St. Louis, IL and Southern Illinois University in Edwardsville.